 The Divine Feminine Version is the work of The Christian Godde Project, part of an attempt to seek greater gender balance in Christian discourse about the divine in the New Testament.
-Consequently, it may be expedient to try to anticipate a key question at the outset.

 The Comments feature has been disabled on this page.
 In order to comment on any part of the Divine Feminine Version (DFV) of the New Testament, please visit either our Positive (Constructive) Feedback page or our Rebuttals page.